stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-which delegates to a helper that retrieves the queue families for a device and creates the domain object:
+Which delegates to a local helper that retrieves the queue families for each device and creates the domain object:

 ```java
 private static PhysicalDevice create(Pointer handle, Instance instance) {